The Band Trust

 How to Apply

 This funder does not have a public application process.
 The Band Trust explicitly states that it does not accept unsolicited applications for funding.
 The trust operates by proactively identifying and approaching care institutions and homes that align with its charitable objectives.
-Grants are awarded at the trustees' discretion based on organizations they select themselves.
+Grants are awarded at the trustees' discretion based on organisations they select themselves.

-Organizations cannot apply for funding through any application portal, form, or letter of inquiry.
+Organisations cannot apply for funding through any application portal, form, or letter of inquiry.
 The trust makes its funding decisions internally and contacts potential beneficiaries directly when it wishes to provide support.

 Decision Timeline